Learning More About Drywall Repair

 This is one of the leading causes of broken drywall.
 If the plumbing is old or it was not properly installed, major problems may arise.

 The leaking water weakens the hold of the drywall.
-It causes the wall to bulge and eventually breaks.
+It causes the wall to bulge and eventually break.
 If you notice water marks or if the wall is bulging, it is best to inspect and repair the waterline.
 Then replace or patch up the damaged drywall.

 • Popping Nails for drywall repair